-(31) "Carbon intensity" or "CI" means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e/MJ).
+(35) "Carbon intensity" or "CI" means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e/MJ).

-(32) "Cargo handling equipment" or "CHE" means any off-road, self-propelled vehicle or equipment, other than yard trucks, used at a port or intermodal rail yard to lift or move container, bulk, or liquid cargo carried by ship, train, or another vehicle, or used to perform maintenance and repair activities that are routinely scheduled or that are due to predictable process upsets.
+((32))) (36) "Carbon intensity standard" means the annual average carbon intensity a regulated party must comply with, as listed in Table 1 under WAC 173-424-900 for gasoline and gasoline substitutes and in Table 2 under WAC 173-424-900 for diesel fuel and diesel substitutes.
+(37) "Cargo handling equipment" or "CHE" means any off-road, self-propelled vehicle or equipment, other than yard trucks, used at a port or intermodal rail yard to lift or move container, bulk, or liquid cargo carried by ship, train, or another vehicle, or used to perform maintenance and repair activities that are routinely scheduled or that are due to predictable process upsets.
 Equipment includes, but is not limited to, rubber-tired gantry cranes, top handlers, side handlers, reach stackers, loaders, aerial lifts, excavators, tractors, and dozers.

-(33) "Carryback credit" means a credit that was generated during or before the prior compliance period that a regulated party acquires between January 1st and April 30th of the current compliance period to meet its compliance obligation for the prior compliance period.
+(((33))) (38) "Carryback credit" means a credit that was generated during or before the prior compliance period that a regulated party acquires between January 1st and April 30th of the current compliance period to meet its compliance obligation for the prior compliance period.

-(34) "Carbon intensityClean fuel standard" or "low carbon fuel standard" means the annual average carbon intensity a regulated party must comply with, as listed in Table 1 under WAC 173-424-900 for gasoline and gasoline substitutes and in Table 2 under WAC 173-424-900 for diesel fuel and diesel substitutes.
+((34) "Clean fuel standard" or "low carbon fuel standard" means the annual average carbon intensity a regulated party must comply with, as listed in Table 1 under WAC 173-424-900 for gasoline and gasoline substitutes and in Table 2 under WAC 173-424-900 for diesel fuel and diesel substitutes.

-(35) "Clear diesel" means a light middle or middle distillate grade diesel fuel derived from crude oil that has not been blended with a renewable fuel.
+(35))) (39) "Clear diesel" means a light middle or middle distillate grade diesel fuel derived from crude oil that has not been blended with a renewable fuel.

-(36) "Clear gasoline" means gasoline derived from crude oil that has not been blended with a renewable fuel.
+(((36))) (40) "Clear gasoline" means gasoline derived from crude oil that has not been blended with a renewable fuel.

-(37) "Compliance period" means each calendar year during which regulated parties must demonstrate compliance under WAC 173-424-140.
+(((37))) (41) "Compliance period" means each calendar year during which regulated parties must demonstrate compliance under WAC 173-424-140.

-(38) "Compressed natural gas" or "CNG" means natural gas stored inside a pressure vessel at a pressure greater than the ambient atmospheric pressure.
+((38))) (42) "Compressed natural gas" or "CNG" means natural gas stored inside a pressure vessel at a pressure greater than the ambient atmospheric pressure.

-(39) "Conventional jet fuel" means aviation turbine fuel including commercial and military jet fuel.
+(((39))) (43) "Conventional jet fuel" means aviation turbine fuel including commercial and military jet fuel.
 Commercial jet fuel includes products known as Jet A, Jet A-1, and Jet B. Military jet fuel includes products known as JP-5 and JP-8.
-Conventional jet fuel is deemed to have a carbon intensity of 90.12 gCO2e/MJ by the WA-GREET 3.0 model.

-(40) "Co-processing" means the processing and refining of renewable or alternative lowcarbon feedstocks intermingled with crude oil and its derivatives at petroleum refineries.
+(((40))) (44) "Co-processing" means the processing and refining of renewable or alternative low-carbon feedstocks intermingled with crude oil and its derivatives at petroleum refineries.